magento/devdocs/guides/v2.3/graphql/reference/wishlist.md

 title: Wishlist endpoint
 ---

 The Wishlist endpoint defines the contents of a customer's wish list.
+[Get customer authorization token]({{page.baseurl}}/graphql/get-customer-authorization-token.html) describes how to supply an authorization token for a specific customer.

 ## Query
 Use Wishlist queries to retrieve information about a customer's wish list.